Fine-Tuning Causal LLMs for Text Classification: Embedding-Based vs. Instruction-Based Approaches: Introduction

 \section{Introduction}

-Large Language Models (LLMs) with billions of parameters have shown remarkable capabilities in natural language generation and understanding in recent years \citep{brown2020language, wei2022emergent, ji2023exploring, chowdhery2023palm}.
-Traditionally, text classification tasks have been tackled by fine-tuning encoder-based transformers like BERT or RoBERTa on labeled data \citep{devlin2019bert, liu2019roberta}.
-In such models, a special classification token (e.g. BERT’s [CLS]) is used as an aggregate sequence representation, and a linear classifier is trained on its final hidden state.
-In contrast, decoder-only (causal) LLMs are pre-trained for next-word prediction with a left-to-right (causal) attention mask, so each token can only attend to preceding tokens and has no visibility of future tokens.
-As a result, they both lack an explicit classification token and do not provide a single token with bidirectional visibility over the entire input.
-However, they do have billions of parameters trained on trillions of tokens .
-This raises the question: Can we effectively fine-tune large causal LLMs for classification, and would they perform better than traditional domain-specific models on downstream tasks?
+Large Language Models (LLMs) with billions of parameters have recently shown strong natural language generation and understanding capabilities \citep{brown2020language, wei2022emergent, ji2023exploring, chowdhery2023palm}.
+Traditionally, text classification is performed by fine-tuning encoder-based transformers such as BERT or RoBERTa on labeled data \citep{devlin2019bert, liu2019roberta}, using a special classification token (e.g., [CLS]) whose final hidden state feeds a linear classifier.
+In contrast, decoder-only (causal) LLMs are pre-trained for next-word prediction with a left-to-right attention mask, so tokens only attend to preceding context and there is no explicit classification token or single bidirectional sequence representation, despite the models being trained at scale on vast corpora.
+This raises the question: can we effectively fine-tune large causal LLMs for classification, and do they outperform traditional domain-specific models on downstream tasks?

-Fine-tuning LLMs is challenging due to their size \citep{ding2023parameter, chen2024large}, as updating all parameters of a multi-billion-parameter model is often infeasible on a single GPU.
-Recently, advances in parameter-efficient fine-tuning (PEFT) have begun to offer solutions to this problem \citep{ding2023parameter,fu2023effectiveness,lialin2023scaling}.
-One such technique is Low-Rank Adaptation (LoRA), which freezes the original model weights and injects small trainable weight matrices in each layer \citep{hu2021lora}.
-LoRA drastically reduces the number of trainable parameters (by orders of magnitude) while maintaining model performance, as demonstrated on GPT-3 and other models \citep{hu2021lora}.
-Another complementary advance is model quantization.
-4-bit quantization, as implemented in the BitsAndBytes library\footnote{\url{https://pypi.org/project/bitsandbytes/}}, allows models to be loaded at lower precision, cutting memory requirements dramatically with minimal impact on accuracy \citep{zheng2024llamafactory}. \cite{dettmers2023qlora} introduced QLoRA, which combines 4-bit quantization with LoRA-based fine-tuning, enabling even a 65B-parameter model to be fine-tuned on a single GPU without losing performance.
+Fine-tuning such LLMs is challenging due to their size \citep{ding2023parameter, chen2024large}, as full-parameter updates for multi-billion-parameter models are often infeasible on a single GPU.
+Recent parameter-efficient fine-tuning (PEFT) methods address this \citep{ding2023parameter,fu2023effectiveness,lialin2023scaling}.
+Low-Rank Adaptation (LoRA) freezes the original weights and injects small trainable matrices in each layer \citep{hu2021lora}, drastically reducing trainable parameters while largely preserving performance, including on GPT-3-scale models \citep{hu2021lora}.
+Complementary quantization techniques, such as 4-bit loading via the BitsAndBytes library,\footnote{\url{https://pypi.org/project/bitsandbytes/}} substantially cut memory with minimal accuracy loss \citep{zheng2024llamafactory}, and QLoRA \citep{dettmers2023qlora} combines 4-bit quantization with LoRA-based fine-tuning to enable single-GPU adaptation of models up to 65B parameters.